OasisLMF/GenerateDocs/src/sections/correlation.rst

 This section covers the options in Oasis for modelling correlation in secondary uncertainty, or correlation in the modelled severity of loss given an event.

 Correlation is modelled at the most detailed level in Oasis for all models.
-The correlated ground up losses are aggregated as they are passed through the financial terms so that all of the downstream financial perspective capture this correlation.
+The correlated ground up losses are aggregated as they are passed through the financial terms so that all of the downstream financial perspectives capture this correlation.

 The methods of correlating losses can vary by model depending on which of the features are used.
 Users can also control correlation settings for their portfolio.